Keyboard shortcuts

 → check both blocks

-Statement checking is not a tracked query in our implementation — it's a regular function called from type_check_program.
-This means the granularity of our type checker is per-file: changing any statement invalidates the entire file's type check.
+Statement checking is not a tracked query in our implementation — it’s a regular function called from type_check_program.
+This means the granularity of our type checker is per-file: changing any statement invalidates the entire file’s type check.
+Other files’ cached results are preserved (that’s the per-file isolation), but all statements within the changed file are re-checked from scratch — even the ones that didn’t change.

 Is this a problem?
 For a tutorial, no. For a production system, yes — you’d want per-function granularity.
 That’s where tracked structs (Chapter 4) become essential: each function gets its own tracked struct, and changing one function only invalidates that function’s type check.